Definition of AGVs and AMRs

 Shift from AGVs to AMRs

-SLAM is an abbreviation for Simultaneous Localization and Mapping.
+SLAM stands for Simultaneous Localization and Mapping.

 Did you understand the definitions of AGVs and AMRs?
 On the next page, we will explain in more detail the differences between AGVs and AMRs.